nationofmakers/maker-event-playbook/contributing.md

 {% include warning.html content = "NOTE, WE ARE NOT READY FOR YOU TO DO THIS, BUT WANTED TO CREATE THIS PAGE :)" %}

+### Why GitHub

-### Please start by reading ["Why GitHub"](why_github.html) to learn why we chose GitHub and GitHub pages for the Maker Event Playbook and how we are organizing the project using Open Source software principles
+["Why GitHub"](why_github.html)to learn why we chose GitHub and GitHub pages for the Maker Event Playbook and how we are organizing the project using Open Source software principles

-## How The Maker Event Playbook uses GitHub Repos and GitHub pages
+### How The Maker Event Playbook uses GitHub Repos and GitHub pages
 [![The Maker Event Playbook on GitHub Diagram](/images/overview/maker_event_playbook_github_basics_v5_small.jpg)](/maker-event-playbook/images/overview/maker_event_playbook_github_basics_v5.pdf)

 ### The Maker Event Playbook uses several key components of GitHub to store and serve the playbook.